learnk8s/learnk8s.io/src/custom-authentication/content.md

 Note well that you never configured these credentials in Kubernetes — the only place where they are saved is in the LDAP directory.

-> Note that if you make several request quickly one after another, only the first one results in an invocation of the authentication service.
+> Note that if you make several requests quickly one after another, only the first one results in an invocation of the authentication service.
 This is because the API server caches the responses from the webhook token authentication service for a limited amount of time and reuses them for future requests with the same token.
 By default, the cache duration is 2 minutes.

 _Let's do some further experiments._